ryantdata/Fraud-Detection-System/README.md

 # Fraud-Detection-System
 This repository contains a simple End-to-end ML project with the aim to build up dashboard creation, coding, and model deployment skills.
+(Keep in mind this is an old project now, my skillset has greatly improved since this was created.)

 The app address is "https://fraudapp-production-50f6.up.railway.app/"